 In 2009, the Gladstone Region Social Infrastructure and Strategic Plan (SISP) developed in partnership with the former Gladstone Economic and Industry Development Board and the former Department of Infrastructure and Planning (DIP,) recommended as the number one priority social infrastructure objective for the co-location and integration of human and social services and facilities to address the fragmentation of the community support system.

-It took several years to secure capital funding for the project, however sufficient funds have now been secured for Stage 1 from the:
+It took several years to secure capital funding for the project, however sufficient funds were secured for Stage 1 from the:

 - Australian Government via the Regional Jobs and Investment Package